But disease may be controlled with proper medical oversight and a healthier lifestyle

 November may be designated as Diabetes Awareness Month, but most people already know a friend or family member, or several, afflicted with the disease.
 To many, diabetes is simply referred to as the “sugar disease” and it ends there.
 But that paints too simple a picture to be aware of other health ailments to which this complex “sugar disease” contributes.

-According to Saint Mary’s Regional Medical Center, diabetes not only plays havoc with many of the body’s organs, it significantly increases the chances of heart disease and stroke.
+According to Saint Mary’s Regional Health System, diabetes not only plays havoc with many of the body’s organs, it significantly increases the chances of heart disease and stroke.

 People with diabetes are twice as likely as someone who does not have the disease to have a heart attack or stroke.
 Some studies suggest that the chance of a diabetic having a heart attack is as high as someone without diabetes who has already had one heart attack.